 Third grade "families" withdraw "union bucks" from Union Bank, Mineral City Branch to purchase a covered wagon.
 Once wagons are loaded and lined up in town, students depart on the trail to find their new homestead.
 Students experience what it might have been like to be a pioneer and life on a wagon train.
 How far could you travel in one day in a wagon train?
 Where did the pioneers sleep each night?

 TrailsWest is not only about the westward movement, but also about the local history of our area as the program relives the first wagon train through the Mojave Desert from Utah to San Bernardino.
-Students learn how important wagons were to the westward movement and learn to appreciate what the pioneers sacrificed.
+Utilizing the elements of nature and what they can find native to the area to survive, our student pioneers learn how important wagons were to the westward movement, how the Serrano people survived in the Mojave Desert, and to appreciate what the pioneers sacrificed.

 Students are required to bring a journal for the TrailsWest program.
 Students will write in their journals various times throughout the adventure just as the pioneers did before them.
 Once the third grade pioneers reach their new homestead, they "settle" their land by building log cabins and planting crops.